Tinajas Altas Mountains: History

 The range is named for the Tinajas Altas ("High Tanks"), which are a series of perched waterholes on the range's eastern side approximately four miles north of the international boundary.
 The waterholes figured prominently in the history of the area as they were for years the only reliable source of water for many miles.
 The Quechan, Cocopah, and Hia C-eḍ O'odham are known to have used the waterholes regularly.
 It was an important camp for the Hia C-eḍ O'odham, whose elders have described hundreds of people living there seasonally as recently as 1885.
 Indigenous people of the area lived mostly by hunting bighorn sheep and gathering desert plants such as Mesquite and Palo Verde.
 Indigenous art remains visible on the walls of Tinajas Altas Canyon, alongside remnants of day to day life such as bedrock metates, potsherds, and rock circles.
 Early Europeans reported seeing piles of sheep horns near the tanks, likely a result of Hia C-eḍ O'odham hunting traditions which involved cremating the bones of hunted sheep and ceremonially disposing of them away from camps, but none of these piles remain today.

 Melchior Diaz and Eusebio Kino passed near Tinajas Altas in 1540 and 1699 respectively, and while it is uncertain if either one of them visited the tanks, one of the two was likely the first European to sight the range.
 Spaniards may have visited occasionally throughout the 18th century, but in 1781 Quechan people along the Colorado River rebelled against colonization, forcing the Spaniards to abandon their nearby route between Sonora and Alta California.
 Despite intermittent visits during the Mexican era of the early 19th century Europeans would not become a common presence at Tinajas Altas until the 1849 gold rush attracted thousands of new settlers to California.
 While many of these settlers followed a more northerly route along the Gila River, the threat of Apache raids sent others southwards along a network of indigenous trails which became known as the Camino del Diablo.
 Tinajas Altas was a well-established watering place along this route.
 That did not, however, make it a safe haven.
-Many reports from this period tell of travelers reaching the Tinajas too weak from thirst from thirst to climb to the water, including one famous, possibly apocryphal story of corpses found with their fingers worn to the bone from climbing to the higher tanks.
+Many reports from this period tell of travelers reaching the Tinajas too weak from thirst to climb to the water, including one famous, possibly apocryphal story of corpses found with their fingers worn to the bone from climbing to the higher tanks.
 The Tinajas were also a favorite ambush site for both Apache raiders and settler bandits.
 The abundance of corpses led to the creation of a makeshift cemetery on the flat at the entrance to Tinajas Altas Canyon which became known as the "Mesa of the Dead."
 Although no graves are visible in the modern day this name is still in common use and provides the premise for Robinson Jeffers' poem "The Dead Men's Child."